Enter to win a $5,000 scholarship.

 8. Remember to Take Care of Yourself

-This day is hard both emotionally and physically.
+Moving to college can be hard both emotionally and physically.
 Olsen wishes she had prepared more for the taxing nature of it all.
 “Moving is recognized as one of life’s greatest stressors, and this has the added stress of your child leaving the nest.
 Practice self-care so you can stay calm and centered—for yourself as well as for your child.”